prologin/sadm/docs/source/setup.rst

 You should be able to start ``mdb`` and ``nginx`` like this::

-  systemctl enable mdb && systemctl start mdb systemctl enable nginx && systemctl start nginx
+  systemctl enable --now mdb
+  systemctl enable --now nginx

 Now you should get an empty list when querying ``/query``::